Matías Kranevitter: International career

 Kranevitter represented Argentina at under-20 level in 2014 South American Youth Football Championship.
 He appeared in three matches, all as a starter, as his side was knocked out in the group stage.

 On 24 August 2015, Kranevitter was called up to the main squad for two friendlies against Bolivia and Mexico as a replacement to injured Lucas Biglia.
 He made his full international debut on 4 September, starting in a 7–0 routing of the former at the BBVA Compass Stadium in Houston.

 Kranevitter was nominated in the 2016 Copa América squad and was part of the Argentine side that ran to the final.
 He was subbed on in the 57th minute of the final against Chile, which Chile won 4–2 on penalties.

 Style of play

-Mainly a defensive midfielder, Kranevitter excels at breaking up play, shielding the defense and dictating the tempo and speed the team plays at.
-Although not very physical, he is known for his usually clean and well-timed tackles and his good defensive positioning.
+Mainly a defensive midfielder, Kranevitter has been deployed in a role focused on breaking up opposition attacks, protecting the defensive line, and helping to control possession and tempo.
+He has also been noted for his tackling and positioning.

 Kranevitter is often compared to Javier Mascherano, due to both being River Plate youth graduates and having the same playing style.